knieser/REM/README.md

 ## FactorAnalysis
-This folder contains MATLAB code for running simulations comparing EM and REM estimation of factor structures within heterogeneous populations.
+This folder contains code for running simulations comparing EM and REM estimation of factor structures within heterogeneous populations.